jtremback/cross-chain-validation/CCV - Protocol.md

 This document provides the specification of the CCV protocol.

+## Light Client

+We assume that a light client (BABY_LIGHT_CLIENT and PARENT_LIGHT_CLIENT) expose the following methods:

+- ClientUpdate(Header header): void - updates the client with the header.

+- ClientUpdated(): boolean - checks whether the client is updated.

 ## Data Structures

 This section defines the data structures used to represent the state of the baby blockchain, as well as the packets exchanged by two blockchains.